spack/spack-tutorial/tutorial_binary_cache.rst

 .. literalinclude:: outputs/cache/trust.out
    :language: console

-Here, ``-i`` means install, ``-t`` means trust, and ``-f`` means force.
 Together, this means download all the keys on the binary cache and trust them.
 Have your users run the above command on a new spack instance before they initiate a build.

 -------------